 If travel and tourism is a country, it would be the 4th largest emitter of carbon in the world as of 2019, contributing 8% to global emissions with 20% from the hospitality industry.
 Being fairly late to the game, what must happen NOW to get aviation and hotel companies to commit to rigorous sustainability with accountability and full transparency, and drastically reduce carbon emissions?
 (It must be now that….)

 Firstly businesses and individuals must reduce how much they fly.
 Obviously Covid-19 has changed flying – for now – but things cannot go back to how they were.
 Hopefully it will be the start of a greener way to travel, with fewer flights and more considered sustainable tourism.
 We have an opportunity to change things – a time to pause and look at how we can improve.
-But it must be now that aviation becomes carbon positive – nobody should fly without planting trees or investing in other projects that have a positive impact on earth and help repair some of the damage we have done.
+But it must be now that aviation becomes climate positive (also known as carbon negative) – nobody should fly without planting trees or investing in other projects that have a positive impact on earth and help repair some of the damage we have done.
 I feel passionate that there should be no flying without doing something to counter the effects – it should be law, there should be a tax or increase in fares to fund this.
 And hotel and travel companies should be fully responsible for their carbon emissions and be required to have strict sustainability policies in place that can be verified.

 In 2019, climate change activism sparked the support of millions, conscious people young and old, unified in their demand for governments and companies worldwide to take urgent action on climate breakdown, biodiversity loss, and the risk of social and ecological collapse.
 If you could have one hour with a world leader, who would it be and what would you say to support climate action NOW?